-Young children in group settings, such as child care centres or schools, are at a higher risk of becoming infected with communicable diseases.
+Young children in group settings, such as childcare centres or schools, are at a higher risk of becoming infected with communicable diseases as: they play very intimately, share toys, and have daily close contact with a larger number of people and other children.
+Young children also have lower resistance to infection and communicable diseases.
 These communicable diseases can also pose a threat to others in the community.
 Many of these diseases are preventable with adequate vaccination.

 Even though immunization is mandatory in Ontario, some children may be exempted under the following special circumstances:

-Medical exemptions must be completed by a physician and will be given to children whose health could be affected by vaccinations.
-Children who are already immune and have evidence to prove it may be exempted by a physician as well.
+Medical exemptions must be completed by a Medical Doctor or Nurse Practitioner and will be given to children whose health could be affected by vaccinations.
+Children who are already immune and have evidence to prove it may be exempted by a Medical Doctor or Nurse Practitioner as well.